cvglobaldev/Daily-Message-Creator-Tool/replit.md

 - **Tagging Logic**: Tags only applied when seekers respond to daily content (Day 1-90) not for general conversation
 - **Milestone Tracking**: Tags record milestone responses to specific daily content delivery
 - **Fallback Analysis**: Updated fallback tagging to use new predefined tag system when Gemini API unavailable
+- **Historical Re-tagging**: Successfully re-analyzed all 13 existing chat messages with new tagging system using Gemini 2.5 Flash
+- **Database Migration**: Updated all previous message logs with new tags including "Introduction to Jesus (ITJ)", "Christian Learning", "Human", and "No response"

 ## Recent Changes (July 28, 2025)